layer5io/layer5/CONTRIBUTING.md

 1. Run site locally to preview changes.
    `make site` # this will run a local web server with "live reload" conveniently enabled.

 - **Note:** _From the Makefile, this command is actually running `$ bundle exec jekyll serve --drafts --livereload`.
-There are two Jekyll configuration, `jekyll serve` for developing locally and `jekyll build` when deploying for production based on differences of the handling of trailing slashes between Jekyll and GitHub Pages._
+There are two Jekyll configuration, `jekyll serve` for developing locally and `jekyll build` when you need to generate the site artefacfs for production._

 1. Commit and push changes to your remote branch.
    `git push origin <my-username>/<my-changes>`